 Some transition points are spiritual rites of passage worthy of commemoration; chief among these signs are events that have a long-lasting emotional impact.
 For instance, births, deaths, graduations, and marriages are significant transitions.
 Unfortunately, accidents and illnesses can also be important life transition points.
 Together they are the typical “symptoms of spiritual transitions.”

 For example, earning a degree takes a lot of hard work.
-So, the degree is a memorial to the hard work it took to get it.
-In turn, this helps us to accomplish other things.
-Similarly, if the event is an accident caused by negligent or bad behavior, then this serves as a reminder of what not to do.
+The degree is a memorial to the hard work to get it.
+This achievement is a building block that helps us to accomplish other things.
+Similarly, if the event is an accident caused by negligent or bad behavior, this serves as a reminder of what not to do.

 Cultural Rites of Passage

 Ancient cultures use these transition points and milestones as glue for the culture.
 They had rites to celebrate every kind of transition from childhood to adulthood.
 These were opportunities to rally and celebrate.
 They also provided both examples of acceptable and unacceptable behavior.